Email marketing

 Order status and details

-These emails provide information about an order that the customer has placed and might include information such as purchase confirmation, shipping details, items purchased and expected delivery date.
+These transactional emails provide information about an order that the customer has placed.
+They usually include content as purchase confirmation and number, shipping details, a list of items purchased, and the expected delivery date.

-To illustrate this concept more clearly, below is an example of a confirmation email from Etsy.
-The contents include purchase details, shipping & manufacturer information as well as product recommendations that could potentially entice customers to make another purchase from the store.
+Take a look at the confirmation email from Etsy below.
+The contents include purchase details, shipping and manufacturer information, as well as product recommendations that customers may be interested in.

 Order confirmation email example